Panasonic G85 versus Sony A6500

 |Sony A6300 (⇒ lft | rgt)||APS-C||24.0||6000||4000||4K/30p||24.4||13.7||1437||85|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the G85 offers a slightly higher resolution than the one in the A6500 (2360k vs 2300k dots).
-The table below summarizes some of the other core capabilities of the Panasonic G85 and Sony A6500 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Panasonic G85 and Sony A6500 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic G85 (⇒ rgt)||2360||no||3.0||1040||swivel||YES||4000||9.0||6.2||YES|